In this article:

 Some scammers may even go after children's personal information and attempt to take out a loan or open a credit card in the child's name.
-Experian offers a free service that lets you see if your child's Social Security number is part of an Experian credit file.
-If it is, that could be an indication of identity theft.
+Experian offers a credit report check for minors that lets you see if your child has an Experian credit file.
+If one is found, that could be an indication of identity theft.

 If you don't find anything, that's a good thing.
 But you can still take proactive preventive measures by freezing your child's credit file for free, which can help prevent someone from using your child's identity to open an account.